 Cordoba is small, beautiful and has a relaxed atmosphere.
-No wonder my friend Artur has been raving about this city ever since I remember!
+No wonder one of my friends has been raving about this city ever since I remember!
 I could tell that he certainly fell for its charm, welcoming people and fantastic food.
-I am not surprised and I feel the same way about it, especially if you add inspiring architecture and famous Mosque-Cathedral into the mix.
+I felt the same way about it, especially if you add inspiring architecture and famous Mosque-Cathedral into the mix.

-It was already very warm and enjoyable at the beginning of April but as much as I love the heat I am not sure if I could visit Andalusia during the summer.
+It was already very warm and enjoyable at the beginning of April.
+As much as I love the heat I am not sure if I could visit Andalusia during the summer.
 It must be sizzling and apparently Cordoba is one of the hottest spots.

-I took a bus from Seville, which was very convenient as the bus station was round the corner from where I stayed and more or less two hours later I was wandering around narrow streets of the Jewish quarter and trying to find my hostel.
-Although this part of town could be viewed as a bit of a tourist trap, with many shops and restaurants, I was fine with that and always able to take a break from walking and read a book in one of its peaceful squares.
+I took a bus from Seville, which was very convenient as the bus station was round the corner from where I stayed.
+After more or less two hours I was wandering around narrow streets of the Jewish quarter and trying to find my hostel.
+This part of town could be viewed as a bit of a tourist trap, with many shops and restaurants.
+To be fair, I was fine with that, especially as I was able to take a break from walking around and read a book in one of its peaceful squares.

 The old town has a wealth of monuments that act as reminders of not only the Roman past but also Arabic times and Christian influences.
-Cordoba used to be an important port on the Guadalquivir River used for shipping olive oil, wine, wheat and other goods back to Ancient Rome.
+Cordoba used to be an important port on the Guadalquivir River.
+It was used for shipping olive oil, wine, wheat and other goods back to Ancient Rome.
 The 8th century was the time of the Moorish conquest.
-The city became the capital of the Islamic Emirate and later the Caliphate of Córdoba including in fact most of the Iberian Peninsula.
+The city became the capital of the Islamic Emirate and later the Caliphate of Córdoba, including in fact most of the Iberian Peninsula.

 The Mosque-Cathedral of Cordoba with its looming tower is an architectural hybrid that joins together many different styles and influences.
 It is possible to enter the courtyard for free and enjoy a shadow of well-preserved orange trees.
 Visiting Mezquita and admiring its arched interior and impressive size is an experience so make sure you have it on your travel list.

-Cordoba is full of fantastic bars and restaurants but it was a thick slice of tortilla de patatas from Bar Santos, just outside the cathedral, that was my culinary highlight.
+Cordoba is full of fantastic bars and restaurants.
+It was a thick slice of tortilla de patatas from Bar Santos, just outside the cathedral, that was my culinary highlight.
 They also serve salmorejo if you want to taste a soup that is very traditional and typical to Spain and Cordoba.
 Sorry, no pictures of food – my fingers were too greasy!